php-fig/fig-standards/proposed/http-message.md

      *
      * This method acts exactly like MessageInterface::getHeaders(), with one
      * behavioral change: if the Host header has not been previously set, the
-     * method MUST attempt to pull the host segment of the composed URI, if
+     * method MUST attempt to pull the host component of the composed URI, if
      * present.
      *
      * @see MessageInterface::getHeaders()